 A Little Bit About Me:

-I am a ghostwriter, author, writing coach and speaker.
+I am an author, ghostwriter, journalist and writing coach.
 But most of my time is spent answering to the name of "MOM."

 Raising children has proved to be the single most difficult job I have ever done.
 Before kids, I believed that if I poured my heart and soul into the entire parenting thing, then my children would naturally turn out to be above average members of society.